 Project Summary Crohn's disease (CD) is a chronic inflammatory disorder of the gastrointestinal tract, and there is strong evidence of considerable overlap between susceptibility loci for CD and mycobacterial infections.
 Increasing trends of CD are observed worldwide, and it is estimated that there are 400,000-600,000 patients with CD in the US.
 A clinically and histopathologically similar disease in ruminants, called Johne's disease (JD), is caused by Mycobacterium avium subspecies paratuberculosis (MAP).
 However, although long hypothesized, the association between MAP and CD remains unproven.
 This is, in large part, because of a lack of sensitive and specific diagnostic tests that are robust and can be easily applied to screen a sufficiently large number of tissue or clinical samples.
 After many years of effort, preliminary studies have finally led to the development of a monoclonal antibody (17A12) that specifically recognizes MAP.
 Hence, we here propose exploratory studies to meet the well-recognized need to develop highly specific and sensitive assays to detect MAP in tissues from CD patients.
 Two specific aims are proposed.
 In Aim 1, we will develop and establish performance characteristics of an immunohistochemistry (IHC) assay for the detection of MAP in tissues using the MAP-specific monoclonal antibody, 17A12.
 The IHC assay will be developed, standardized and validated on a collection of paraffin embedded tissue samples from animals with pluribacillary or pauciacillary infections, and from mice experimentally inoculated with other mycobacteria (M. avium and M. tuberculosis).
 Performance characteristics such as analytical sensitivity, specificity, precision (repeatability and reproducibility), and accuracy of the newly developed assay will be determined.
 In Aim 2, we will apply the newly developed IHC assay as a preliminary screen to test intestinal tissue from a convenience sample of CD patients and healthy controls for the presence of MAP and establish initial estimates of analytical and clinical sensitivity and specificity of the newly developed assay.
 Together, these studies will provide us with a long-needed robust toolkit to specifically detect MAP in tissues from patients with CD, and enable future large scale epidemiologic and mechanistic investigations that can address the association of MAP with CD.
 In the long-term, the availability of this highly specific and sensitive assay may have important clinical implications for the treatment of CD by enabling the identification of individuals that may benefit from targeted anti- mycobacterial therapy, as well as stimulate the development of control strategies to prevent the contamination of milk and the human food supply with MAP.

-|Effective start/end date||8/1/14 → 7/31/17|
+|Effective start/end date||8/1/14 → 7/31/15|

-- National Institutes of Health: $211,053.00
+- National Institute of Allergy and Infectious Diseases: $211,053.00